FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 But the position selection is different since the order of the phases is reversed.
 To summarise this is how you can think about input and output configurations:

 * For input crossbars
-	1. Select which chunk the integer should be from for that current location - **vertical selection**
+	1. Select which chunk the integer should be from for that current location - **vertical pull**
-	2. Select which position the integer should be from for that current location after the first selection has been made - **horisontal selection**
+	2. Select which position the integer should be from for that current location after the first selection has been made - **horisontal pull**
 * For output crossbars
-	1. Select which position the integer should be from for that current location - **horisontal selection**
+	1. Select which position the integer should be from for that current location - **horisontal pull**
-	2. Select which chunk the integer should be from for that current location after the first selection has been made - **vertical selection**
+	2. Select which chunk the integer should go to from that current location after the first selection has been made - **vertical push**

 Non-aligned data isn't that big of a problem once you calculate how many records does it take to reach an aligned record again.
 Then this number of records can be iterated over and different cases have been tested against in this [unit test](../tests/dma_crossbar_setup_test.cpp) But shuffling causes a lot more problems even on its own.
 This is discussed in the next section.